juangardea/tinman/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.5
   - [X] GIF Walkthrough: <img src="https://github.com/juangardea/tinman/blob/master/onmouseover.gif" width="800">
   - [X] Steps to recreate: Log in to WP as admin.
-Create new post and insert code as shows in GIF, then submit the post and view.
+Create new post and insert code as shows in GIF, then publish the post and view.
 Hover over "Hover here."
   - [X] Affected source code: https://github.com/WordPress/WordPress/commit/f72b21af23da6b6d54208e5c1d65ececdaa109c8

-3. (Required) Vulnerability Name or ID
+3. (Required) Authenticated Cross-Site Scripting (XSS)
-  - [ ] Summary:
+  - [X] Summary: Multiple cross-site scripting (XSS) vulnerabilities in wp-includes/class-wp-theme.php in WordPress before 4.4.1 allow remote attackers to inject arbitrary web script or HTML via a (1) stylesheet name or (2) template name to wp-admin/customize.php.
-    - Vulnerability types:
+    - Vulnerability types: XSS
-    - Tested in version:
+    - Tested in version: 4.2
-    - Fixed in version:
+    - Fixed in version: 4.2.6
-  - [ ] GIF Walkthrough:
+  - [X] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [X] Steps to recreate: Log in as admin to WP.
+Create a new post and insert code as shown in GIF.
+Publish post and view.
-  - [ ] Affected source code:
+  - [X] Affected source code:
-    - [Link 1]

 ## Assets